Editor’s Note: This post has been updated with new content. 🙂

 That’s pretty crazy to think about.

-It’s the same thing that happens with the “Yes Ladder” and “Foot-In-The-Door” techniques.
+It all comes back to the “Yes Ladder” and “Foot-In-The-Door” techniques.

 If you go straight for the jugular, you’ll most likely lose.
 That’s why Scott and Jonathan from earlier in this post were able to increase their “yes’es” from 20% to 76% when they asked for small favors first.